AyeGill/memoman/README.md

   - [ ] Including for arguments.
 - [x] Use `Data.Text` and `Shelly` types everywhere.
 - [ ] Write proper tests.
-  - [x] Including a QuickCheck suite?
+  - [x] In1cluding a QuickCheck suite?
   - [ ] Refactor code to make it testable.
 - [ ] Think seriously about behaviour when reviewing out of turn.
   - [ ] What happens when a card goes unreviewed for a long time?